 Begin At The End

 Before you start, decide how you’d like the birdhouse to look.
-This Google search of stone birdhouses should give you lots of ideas.
+Try a Google image search of stone birdhouses to get ideas.

 Next, think about where you going to put the birdhouse and how it will be mounted.
 It’s much easier to prepare for this before you apply the stones than after.